-10.14 Applicants with rent/ mortgage arrears
+10.13 Applicants with rent/ mortgage arrears

-If you have current or former rent arrears from a private, Council or Registered Provider tenancy or related to a mortgage then you may join the scheme, but only if you have made arrangements to pay the arrears and adhered to the arrangement for a minimum period of 6 months (supporting evidence will be required).
+If you have current or former rent arrears from a private, Council or Housing Association tenancy or related to a mortgage then you may join the scheme, but only 17 if you have made arrangements to pay the arrears and adhered to the arrangement for a minimum period of 6 months (supporting evidence will be required).
 If your rent/mortgage account was in arrears for over 6 months you may be ineligible to join the scheme.
 All arrears must be declared.
-This is at the discretion of the housing provider.
+This is at the discretion of the housing provider, whether or not to offer someone with arrears a tenancy.

-10.15 Foster Carers
+10.14 Foster Carers